Affiche de l'exposition "La Chine des Tang"

 Tang China

-A cosmopolitan dynasty (7th -10th century)
+A Cosmopolitan Dynasty (7th -10th century)

 "Tang China" (618-907) is an exhibition of exceptional works devoted to one of the greatest ever Chinese dynasties.
 This unique and major event is one of the highlights of the Guimet x China 2024 programme.

-Organised in partnership with Art Exhibitions China, the exhibition showcases 207 works from more than thirty Chinese museums recounting 300 years of
+Organised in partnership with Art Exhibitions China, the exhibition showcases 207 works from more than thirty Chinese museums recounting 300 years of effervescent art and literature, a flourishing cosmopolitan population and the rise of centralised administration.

-Certain masterpieces will be presented for the first time in France, for example the three most important Tang gold- and silverwork pieces, remarkable murals, objects uncovered during recent archaeological excavations, and rare scrolls of painting and calligraphy.
+Some masterpieces will be presented for the first time in France, for example the three most important Tang gold- and silverwork pieces, remarkable murals, objects uncovered during recent archaeological excavations, and rare scrolls of painting and calligraphy.

 Musicien sur un chameau de la Dynastie Tang